stella-cv/stella_vslam/docs/parameters.rst

     * - cx, cy
       - Principal point (pixel)
     * - k1, k2, p1, p2, k3
-      - Distortion parameters for perspective camera
+      - Distortion parameters for perspective camera.
+When using StereoRectifier, there is no distortion after stereo rectification.
     * - k1, k2, k3, k4
       - Distortion parameters for fisheye camera
     * - distortion